Unlocking design value, across 5 companies and cross-functional teams simultaneously.

 Outcomes & Impact

-• 75% increase in design quality and 65% increase in usability (measured through RCA evaluations) across all projects in just 6 months.
+• 75% increase in design across all projects in six months.

-• Delivered 35+ research insights directly from older adults, which informed design pivots and helped avoid costly missteps.
+• 35+ research insights generated directly from older adult participants

-• Created design process templates and recruitment frameworks that became part of RCA’s reusable toolkit for future programs.
+• Design process templates created adopted into RCA's reusable toolkit for future programmes

 Challenges

-• Each partner company had different business models, design maturity levels, and project scopes (from physical mobility products to digital services).
+• Each partner company had different business models, design maturity levels, and project scopes.

 • The program operated under government funding constraints, with clear deliverables and reporting requirements.

-• Many companies were engineering-led and unfamiliar with design methods, user research, or inclusive practices, creating a cultural challenge.
+• Many companies were engineering / product-led, unfamiliar with design methods, or inclusive practices.

 My Approach (3-fold)